ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/ios/ios_step_4.md

 As soon as a row item in the tasks lists gets clicked, we want to flip the tasks completed state and send a Change Event to the server.

-Here is how it works.
+It is very handy to change a value on the client.

+    :::objectivec
+    [ANKRefs changeValue:@"root.model.someValue" value:@"new-value"];

+This line will fire a Change Event and send it to the server.
+* `changeValue` refers to the model property
+* `value` new value we want to set

+Lets go back to our example.
 Again, just uncomment the line in `AppDelegate.m`.

     :::objectivec
     // Row selected Event Listener